Corporate Governance Guidelines

 The Board of Directors views CEO selection as one of its most important responsibilities.
 To assist the Board in succession planning, the CEO reports at least annually to the Board providing an assessment of senior managers and their potential to succeed the CEO, either in the event of a sudden emergency or in anticipation of the CEO’s future retirement.

-With the goal of increasing the effectiveness of the Board of Directors and its relationship to management, the Corporate Governance and Nominating Committee assists the Board in evaluating its performance as a whole and the performance of its committees.
+With the goal of increasing the effectiveness of the Board of Directors and its relationship to management, the Sustainability, Corporate Governance and Nominating Committee assists the Board in evaluating its performance as a whole and the performance of its committees.
 Each Board committee is also responsible for conducting an annual evaluation of its performance.
 The effectiveness and contributions of individual directors are considered each year when the directors stand for renomination.

 The CEO and other members of senior management must seek the approval of the Board (or the Board committee to which this responsibility has been delegated), before accepting outside board memberships with for-profit entities.